 A classic bracelet set with natural turquoise from the Godber's Mine (aka Dry Creek and Burnham).
 1940s.
 7/8 inch wide.
-Made for a small wrist: just a little shy of 5.25 inches with a 1 inch opening. $600 The bracelet at right is a little earlier: 1930s-40s.
-For a medium-small wrist, it is 1 5/8 inches across. $625.
-(BOTH IN TUCSON)
+Made for a small wrist: just a little shy of 5.25 inches with a 1 inch opening. $600 (TUCSON) The inlaid earrings at right are screwbacks, circa 1960.
+5/8 in diameter. $145.
+(SANTA FE)

 This great old bracelet dates to about 1930, plus or minus.
 It could be early 1900s but considering the provenance we believe a slightly later date is more accurate.
 7/8 inches across it fits a medium-small wrist. $875.
 (TUCSON)

 The cluster pin is just over 1.5 inches across.
 Ca 1960s $110.
 (TUCSON) The swirl pin set with coral is 1 5/8 inches across and made made in the 1950s or 60s. $150 (SANTA FE)

 An overlay concha belt by Willie Yazzie Sr. Each concha is 2 inches in diameter.
 Willie apprenticed at Dean Kirk's store, west of Gallup, working there for roughly ten years (late 1950s-early 1960s) and also demonstrated at Mesa Verde National Park for some twenty years.
 He died in 1999. $1500 (TUCSON)